ilakkiya06/todotask/README.md

 # todotask
 Find TODO files  in a given directory

-Pass directory path as an arguments to find a TODO text .
+Pass the directory path as an arguments to find a TODO text .

 Example :
 Input : C:/User/Documents/govtechtask